Parking & Vehicle Storage

 Vehicles may not be parked in any public street or public parking lot for a period of more than 24 consecutive hours.

 A snow emergency (or winter storm emergency) may be declared by the Village due to snow accumulation of 3 inches or more or ice accumulation of 1/8 inch or more during any 24 hour period.
 Snow emergencies are announced on the Village website and local television news outlets.
 When a snow emergency has been declared, no person may park, stop, or leave standing any vehicle upon any public street, highway, or alley within the Village for the duration of the snow emergency, except for vehicles loading or unloading passengers or property for a period not to exceed 15 minutes and provided that no other parking restriction is violated thereby.
 This paragraph does not apply to physicians on emergency calls.
 Any vehicle parked on any public right-of-way during a winter storm emergency may be towed and the vehicle’s owner will be responsible for the costs of towing and storing the vehicle.
 Additionally, or in lieu of towing, the vehicle’s owner may be cited, with all towing and storage costs, if any, added to the forfeiture.

-No person shall leave unattended any motor vehicle, trailer, semitrailer, or mobile home on any public street or highway or public or private property, for such time and under such circumstances as to cause the vehicle to reasonably appear to have been abandoned.
-When any such vehicle has been left unattended on any village street or highway or on any public or private property within the village for more than 48 hours, the vehicle is deemed abandoned and constitutes a public nuisance.
+No person may leave unattended any motor vehicle, trailer, semitrailer or mobile home on any public street or highway or public or private property, for such time and under such circumstances as to cause the vehicle to reasonably appear to have been abandoned.
+When any such vehicle has been left unattended within the Village for more than 48 hours, the vehicle is deemed abandoned and constitutes a public nuisance.